+35725368683

 • A plot of land up to 4,014 m2 provided that a residence will be constructed soon.

-• For acquiring bigger plots of land or other property types (offices, commercial, industrial, etc.), permission might be granted under certain conditions.
+Permission might be granted under certain conditions to acquire bigger plots of land or other property types (offices, commercial, industrial, etc.).

 The process of buying property in Cyprus